 Adenocarcinomas

 Adenocarcinomas are the most common type of colorectal cancer.
-These tumours originally begin as a benign adenoma formed from glandular cells, before developing into a malignantWhen a growth in a body part is cancerous. very serious and can grow and spread very quickly to other parts of the body. adenocarcinomaa cancer that grows in gland tissue.
-While adenocarcinomas can be aggressive, they can have a good prognosisTo predict how a disease/condition may progress and what the outcome might be. if caught early.
+These tumours originally begin as a benign adenoma formed from glandular cells, before developing into a malignantcancerous, may grow and spread to other areas of the body adenocarcinomacancer arising from mucus-producing glands in organs.
+While adenocarcinomas can be aggressive, they can have a good prognosisto predict how a disease/condition may progress and what the outcome might be if caught early.

 Splenic Flexure Cancer

 Splenic flexure cancer is a rare form of colon cancer that develops in the splenic flexure, a sharp bend that connects the transverse colon (middle portion of the colon) to the descending colon (left portion of the colon that leads to the rectum).
-It is often diagnosed in the later stages of disease, and can be associated with bowel obstruction.
-Because of how rare splenic flexure cancer is, there has been limited research done into the risk factors and treatment of this disease.
+It is often diagnosed in the later stages of disease, and can be associated with bowel obstructiona complete or partial blockage of the bowel/intestines.
+Because of how rare splenic flexure cancer is, there has been limited research done into the riskthe possibility that something bad will happen factors and treatment of this disease.

 Rare forms of Colorectal Cancers